Base Converter

 What number bases are supported?

 Binary (base 2), Octal (base 8), Decimal (base 10), and Hexadecimal (base 16).
+The tool converts to all four simultaneously.

 Is there a size limit?